 same kind of biological being will be realized.
 This is because the

-species essence which allows the composition to exist is time invari-
+species essence, which allows the composition to exist, is time invari-

 ant.
 It is a natural law, universally valid for all times and all places.

 Hence, the human species could not have evolved by chance from